ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-04-datastructures.md

 > - get a collection of the achievements a player doesn't have yet
 > - find the achievements "player1" has that "player2" doesn't
 >
+> Implement the data structures as seems most appropriate and populate them with
+> some example data.
+Then have a go at writing code for some of the necessary
-> If you picked the right structures, each action should be able to be
+> operations.
+If you picked the right structures, each action should be able to
-> implemented as a single line of code.
+> be implemented as a single line of code.
 >
 > > ## Solution
 > > ```python